November 14, 2017

 7. Concolor Fir

-The concolor fir is often referred to as the white fir.
+The Concolor fir is often referred to as the white fir.
 It’s known for its flattened, needle-like leaves that are pointed at the tip.
-When it’s young, the concolor fir features more blue-green colored leaves, but as it gets older the leaves turn into a duller green hue.
-The concolor fir can grow up to 195 feet tall.
+When it’s young, the Concolor fir features more blue-green colored leaves, but as it gets older the leaves turn into a duller green hue.
+The Concolor fir can grow up to 195 feet tall.

 Pine trees are evergreen conifers in the Pinus genus and are the most common coniferous tree around the world.
 Pine trees love their natural forest the most, but are also common options for Christmas trees.